ZoeBijl/font-awesome/README.md

 # Font Awesome
 Assistive Technologies (AT) test for Font Awesome and icon fonts in general.
+We decided to do these tests after [Dylan raised an issue with Font Awesome](https://github.com/FortAwesome/Font-Awesome/issues/6133).

 ## Any help welcome
 From code, to test results, to how to actually do decent testing.
-Anything really.
+Anything is welcome.

 ## How to add a test